Use by instance type

 Use GPU instance

-This guide is based on the Ubuntu 20.04 image currently provided by KakaoCloud, NVIDIA A100.
+This guide is based on the Ubuntu 20.04 image with NVIDIA A100 currently offered by KakaoCloud.

 Step 1.
 Install NVIDIA driver

-Install NVIDIA drivers.
-Recommended drivers and CUDA versions are:
+Install the NVIDIA driver.
+The recommended driver and CUDA versions are:

 GPU type | NVIDIA version | CUDA version |